-First, I am asking the Senator/Representative to co-sponsor the Adoptee Citizenship Act, S. 1554/H.R.
-2731.
-This is a long overdue fix for adoptees.
+First, I am asking the Representative to co-sponsor the Adoptee Citizenship Act, H.R.
+1593.
+This is a long-overdue fix for adoptees.
 Their family, their friends, and their community is here —their citizenship should be too.

-Second, I am asking the Senator/Representative to urge Colleagues on the Judiciary Committees to move the bill out of Committee for a vote on the Floor as soon as possible so that we can restore the promise of adoption and grant these individuals their rightful, full citizenship.
+Second, I am asking the Representative to urge Colleagues on the Judiciary Committee to move the bill out of Committee for a vote on the Floor as soon as possible so that we can restore the promise of adoption and grant these individuals their rightful, full citizenship.

-Can I count on the Senator/Representative to review the bill and consider sponsoring?
+Can I count on the Representative to review the bill and consider sponsoring?

 Before you hang up, ask for an email address to send follow-up information to.
 Send an email, thank them for their time, provide follow-up resources (i.e. a factsheet from this site, a link to the bill), and offer to answer questions.